 〒097-0401 128-2, Aza Kamii, Kutsugata, Rishiri-cho, Rishiri-gun, Hokkaido

-Famously known for its, ‘Ichiro’s Malt’, Chichibu distillery started in 2008 and has large ambitions.
-Each is made crucial that this distillery stays faithful to its Scottish counterparts therefore staff travel to the UK every year to study whiskey processes.
+Famously known for its ‘Ichiro’s Malt,’ Chichibu Distillery started in 2008 with large ambitions.
+It is crucial that this distillery stays faithful to its Scottish counterparts; therefore, staff travel to the UK every year to study whisky processes.

 〒368-0067.
 49 Midorigaoka, Chichibu, Saitama, Japan